Join the Colombia Peace Presence Team

-FOR will provide extensive training, which may include the following: reading materials, FOR-led training sessions in the United States and Colombia, self-study plans, and where appropriate attendance at conferences, classes or trainings on specific topics.
-In addition to training, each volunteer first will go through an interview process.
-The interview and training process is a mutual-discernment process — to help the volunteer decide if serving in this project is a commitment he or she would like to make, and to help FOR determine if he or she is adequately prepared for the experience.
+FOR will provide extensive training, which includes the following: reading materials, FOR-led training sessions in the United States and Colombia, self-study plans, and where appropriate attendance at conferences, classes or trainings on specific topics.
+In addition to training, each qualified applicant will be interviewed.
+The interview and training process is a mutual-discernment process — to help the applicant decide if serving in this project is a commitment he or she would like to make, and to help FOR determine if he or she is adequately prepared for the experience.

-The next training will be in the summer 2013, either in the Bay Area (CA) or Nyack, NY.
-Applications and references must be completed and submitted no later than June 30th, 2013.
+The next training will be May 2014 in Nyack, NY.
+Applications and references must be completed and submitted no later than April 2014.

 Fellowship of Reconciliation: Colombia Peace Presence